breuerma/media-library-cleaner/README.md

 http://yourhost.domain:8080/ and decide whether you would like to remove the files which share the same MD5 sum.
-The use is merely to find duplicate media files in huge libraries and being able to easily remove the unwantend ones.
+The use is merely to find duplicate media files in huge libraries and being able to remove the unwantend ones easily.

 ## Usage